 The creamy goodness in this drink comes from half and half.
 If you want, you can use other creamers such as coconut milk, whole milk or sweetened condensed milk.
 What ever you use, make sure to consider the sweetness of those creamers because they’ll change the sugar level of the overall thai iced tea once added to the brewed tea mix.

 Add some fun straws and what you have is some awesome drink that all your friends will be blown away at how delicious it is!
 It’s literally, dessert in a glass.
+And if you’re craving another great drink, try bulletproof coffee!

 From Thai to Chai to a super delicious French Black Tea (Mariage Frères Thé à l’opéra Tea) – here’s some of the favorites: